dorsasam/story_to_image_generator/README.md

 ## Credits
 This project was developed as part of the Conversational AI Workshop held in July 2024.
-Special thanks to @SaM-92 for organizing this insightful program.
+Special thanks to [Dr. Saeed Misaghian](https://github.com/SaM-92) for organizing this insightful program.